Colm Hayes: Partnership with Lucy Kennedy (2010)

 The 2010 death of Gerry Ryan led to the break-up of the 10-year relationship of Colm Hayes and Jim-Jim Nugent.
 Whilst initially a temporary move, Hayes went on to host The Colm and Lucy Show with Lucy Kennedy in Ryan's place until a revamp from RTÉ later in the year.
 Nugent departed the station before the revamp, declining a new time slot at the station and returned to FM104.

-The Colm Hayes Show (2010–present)
+The Colm Hayes Show (May 2010-August 2010 -RTÈ 2FM)

 Hayes then hosted the 11-1 show, following on from Ryan Tubridy's Tubridy programme which replaced Ryan.

 In 2011, Hayes gained listeners in the JNLRs.
 On 11 November 2011, RTÉ revealed that Hayes had earned €213,954 from RTÉ in 2009, the organisation's tenth highest earner.
 Jim-Jim, paid less than half this figure before he departed RTÉ, was reported to have been "shocked" to learn of this, describing it as a "mystery", a "betrayal" and suggesting that "RTE is run like Willy Wonka's Chocolate Factory".

 Hayes does do a singles night.
 He penned a UEFA Euro 2012 single called "Put Your Green Cape On" for Jedward.

 It was announced in December 2016 he would spend three weeks covering for John Clarke on Radio Nova 100 that month.